 – Olympus OM-D E-M5.

-Most higher-end digital cameras have a double exposure option so just check your camera or your manual.
+Most higher-end digital cameras have an in camera double exposure option so just check your camera or your manual.
 You know the thing that is still in plastic, in the box.

 In the film camera world you can check out the following: